Image by Relaxing Music

 Need help managing stress?
 Struggling with Insomnia or Sleep Deprivation due to Stress, Anxiety or Sadness?
 Contact Glynis to Request an Appointment

-Glynis Sherwood – MEd, Canadian Certified Counsellor, Registered Clinical Counsellor, and Certified Addictions Counsellor, specializes in recovery from chronic Stress, Anxiety, Depression, Grief and Addictive Behaviors.
+Glynis Sherwood – MEd, Canadian Certified Counselor, Registered Clinical Counselor, and Certified Addictions Counselor, specializes in recovery from chronic Stress, Anxiety, Depression, Grief and Addictive Behaviors.
 I look forward to hearing from you and helping you achieve the life you want and deserve!

 Overcome Chronic Stress, Sadness or Relationship Problems